jtdaugherty/mathblog/README.md

     This file makes up the structure of the post portion of the page, for pages which show posts (i.e., not the post index).

-In addition, subdirectories of the `html/` directory contain things you might want to customize, such as a CSS stylesheet.

 The templates mentioned above are StringTemplate templates and are processed with the HStringTemplate library.
 The following template placeholders are supported in each template: